robintt/nightchat/readme.md

 License
 -------

-Copyright 2013 Scott González.
+Copyright 2017 Strazak.
 Released under the terms of the MIT license.